Luden's

 Luden's is an American brand of cough drop that is currently manufactured and sold in the US by Prestige Consumer Healthcare.
 Company headquarters are in Tarrytown, New York.
-Luden's products include Blue Raspberry, Honey Lemon, Honey Licorice, Kiwi-Strawberry, Orange, Original Menthol, Sugar-Free Wild Cherry, Watermelon, Wild Berry, Wild Cherry, and Wild Honey cough drops.
+Luden's products cycle based on consumer demand, but their most popular flavors include Wild Cherry, Sugar-Free Wild Cherry, Watermelon, Honey Licorice, Wild Berry, Honey Lemon, and Wild Honey.
+Other flavors in rotation include Blue Raspberry, Kiwi-Strawberry, Orange, and Original Menthol.

 History

 William H. Luden created the Luden's brand in 1879.
 Early products included cough drops and candy.
 Luden gave samples of his cough drops to railroad workers, giving the product national exposure in an early example of guerrilla marketing.